ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 🔔 Hardcoded credentials are such a common cause of security vulnerabilities that they are 2021 CWE Top 25 #16 and 2019 CWE Top 25 #19.
 This weakness is [CWE-798](https://cwe.mitre.org/data/definitions/798.html), *Use of Hard-coded Credentials*.
 The related *Insufficiently Protected Credentials* is 2021 CWE Top 25 #21 and 2019 CWE Top 25 #27 as [CWE-522](https://cwe.mitre.org/data/definitions/522.html).

+##### Lab: Hardcoded credentials

+🧪 **Lab: Please try lab [hardcoded](https://best.openssf.org/labs/hardcoded.html), which lets you experiment with how to eliminate hardcoded credentials as a vulnerability.**

+*Labs are optional, but you're strongly encouraged to try them!*

 #### Quiz 2.2: Avoid Default & Hardcoded Credentials

 \>\>Secret keys should be stored in source code so that they cannot be easily read, as they could be if they were stored in separate files.
 True or False?<<